How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Introduction

 The recent multi-modal large language models (MLLMs)\footnote{Since MLLMs are often jointly used with other large models such as Diffusion model~\cite{ho2020denoising}, CLIP~\cite{radford2021learning}, DALLE~\cite{dalle}, etc., to minimize confusion, we use MLLMs as a general term for them.
-We use their own names when referring to their special usage.} (e.g., GPT-4V~\cite{achiam2023gpt}) have liberated the freedom of diverse and controllable mutations for image semantics: users can freely describe the anticipated mutation in natural language and let MLLMs generate the mutated images.
-This smooth translation between text descriptions and images is shedding light on a new paradigm of image mutation, namely \textit{instruction-driven mutation}, that supports various traditional mutations (see the introduction in \S~\ref{sec:mutation}) in a unified prompt-driven manner, and also offers a wide range of new mutations that are hardly achievable by traditional methods.
+We use their own names when referring to their special usage.}, e.g., GPT-4V~\cite{achiam2023gpt}, have liberated the freedom of mutations for image semantics: users can freely describe the anticipated mutation in natural language and let MLLMs generate the mutated images.
+This new \textit{instruction-driven} mutation paradigm is shedding light on (1) supporting different traditional mutations in a unified prompt-driven manner, and therefore, one may expect to easily understand, maintain, extend, and disseminate various input mutation methods in natural language texts.
+(2) Moreover, it also shows promising potential in offering a wide range of new mutations that are hardly achievable by traditional methods, based on the high natural language comprehension ability of LLMs, and high image synthesis capabilities of advanced vision backends (e.g., Diffusion model~\cite{ho2020denoising}).
 Thus, one may reasonably anticipate that MLLMs can revolutionize VDL testing, in parallel to large language model (LLM)'s emerging adoption and success in our community to boost traditional software testing~\cite{deng2023large,xia2024universal,GPTScan24}, program repairing~\cite{peng2024domain,xia2023automated,fan2023automated}, and program synthesis~\cite{SynthesisWithLLM21,Jigsaw22,AutoSpec24}.

-Despite the optimism towards MLLM-empowered VDL testing, the internals of MLLMs (i.e., how they generate outputs) are hard to interpret.
-Unlike traditional mutations that form constraints (e.g., explicit mathematical formulas; see \S~\ref{subsec:explicit}) to control the mutated semantics, MLLMs lack guarantees on whether the mutations are achieved as expected.
-Notably, due to the underlying deep learning techniques, modern VDL systems do not have effective input checkers.
-Thus, a semantically \textit{invalid} image can be accepted by a VDL system to produce a \textit{valid} (but incorrect) output.
-Some recent reports have shown that MLLMs can generate semantically invalid images~\cite{du2024stable,chefer2023attend,feng2023trainingfree}, which makes the follow-up testing and the detected VDL failures meaningless (as those failures can hardly occur in real-world scenarios).
-Thus, it is demanding to systematically evaluate MLLM's capability in mutating VDL test inputs.
+Nevertheless, unlike traditional methods that explicitly form the mutations (e.g., via mathematical formulas; see \S~\ref{subsec:explicit}), it is inherently challenging to interpret how MLLMs generate mutated outputs.
+Some recent reports show that MLLMs can generate semantically invalid images~\cite{du2024stable,chefer2023attend,feng2023trainingfree}, which makes the follow-up testing meaningless, as those detected ``failures'' are induced by the VDL system's incorrect usages, not its faults.
+Thus, it is demanding to systematically evaluate MLLM's capability in mutating images.